SAP/ui5-webcomponents/docs/Assets.md

 ### `icons` package

+The assets file for the `@ui5/webcomponents-icons` package provides i18n assets for some icons:

-`import "@ui5/webcomponents-fiori/dist/Assets.js";`
+`import "@ui5/webcomponents-icons/dist/Assets.js";`

 Normally applications are expected to import only the individual icons that are going to be used, for example:

 `import "@ui5/webcomponents-icons/dist/add.js`";`

-However, sometimes it makes sense to import all icons, hence the `import "@ui5/webcomponents-fiori/dist/Assets.js";` JSON import.
+However, sometimes it makes sense to import all icons.
+To do so, use the following import:

-Along with the icons, it also includes all translatable texts.
+`import "@ui5/webcomponents-icons/dist/AllIcons.js";`

+### `icons-tnt` package

+The assets file for the `@ui5/webcomponents-icons-tnt` package is currently empty, but it may provide i18n assets in the future:

+`import "@ui5/webcomponents-icons/dist/Assets.js";`

+Therefore, we recommend importing it to be future-proof.

+To import all `tnt` icons:

+`import "@ui5/webcomponents-icons-tnt/dist/AllIcons.js";`